OidaTiftla/EEC-Scripts/README.md

 ### Prerequisites

 The `*.eox` file needs to be located in `./eox/model.eox` so the script works correctly.
-If you have it somewhere else, you have to adjust the scripts by your own.
+If you have it somewhere else, you have to adjust the scripts on your own.

 ### Steps